chaos-mesh/chaos-mesh/website/docs/user_guides/overview_of_chaos_dashboard.md

 ![Archive](/img/chaos-dashboard/archive.png)

 We define the content of the archive page as `report`.
 All of your experiments will not be lost, their final form is archive.
-If you want to stop a experiment, just archive it.
+If you want to stop an experiment, just archive it.

 And you can recover(duplicate) the archive anytime.